thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

 Start the PostgreSQL server as a Homebrew service.
-When your done, check out the the usage message with the following command.
+When your done, check out the usage message with the following command.

 ```shell
 brew services --help